terramate-io/terramate/docs/project-config.md

 Configurations that are project wide can be defined only once, and they **MUST** be defined at the project root.

-Here it is documented all Terramate configurations that are project wide.

 ## terramate.required_version

 Required version is defined by the attribute `terramate.required_version`